nicor88/dbt-boilerplate/README.md

 The mostly easy command to run a model is: `dbt run`, but sometimes we want to be more specific
 <pre>
 # call a model called my_model
-dbt run --models example
+dbt run --models my_model

 # call all the models inside dimensions folder
 dbt run --models dimensions

 # call all the models with the tag sample
-dbt run --models tag:sample
+dbt run --models tag:fact

 # call a model with a specific target
 dbt run --models example --target dev